Cadasta/cadasta-docs/en/06-geoodkcollect.md

 If the above screen is taking longer than you think it should, hit Cancel.
 You may be correctly connected, or you may be asked to enter your username and password again.

-#### Trouble Uploading Completed Questionnaires
+#### Trouble Uploading Completed Forms

-##### ISSUE: I'm getting an error when I upload my completed questionnaires.
+##### ISSUE: I'm getting an error when I upload my completed form.

-If you're having trouble uploading your questionnaires, the most likely culprit is collecting data using a questionnaire that doesn't exactly match the questionnaire loaded on the Cadasta Platform.
-This can happen if you modify your questionnaire, load it to Cadasta, and then continue collecting data using an older version.
+If you're having trouble uploading your Cadasta XLSForms, the most likely culprit is collecting data using a form that doesn't exactly match the one loaded on the Cadasta Platform.
+This can happen if you modify your form, load it to Cadasta, and then continue collecting data using an older version.

-Unfortunately, the easiest way to fix this is to uninstall the old form and completed questionnaire and start over.
+Unfortunately, the easiest way to fix this is to uninstall the old form and start over.
 This is why we recommend that you test GeoODK before heading out into the field.
-We also recommend refreshing your questionnaire before heading out to the field if you think that it might have changed.
+We also recommend refreshing your form before heading out to the field if you think that it might have changed.

 If you've collected too much data to start over, please [contact us](http://cadasta.org/contact/).